-TMSTOP entered in wrong system state (SQS interrupts not disabled).
+TMSTOP entered in wrong system state (system queue service (SQS) interrupts not disabled).

 TMSTOP finds that the TCB address of the task whose registers are to be saved is invalid.
 Register R9 contains the address of the TCB.

 TMREMW entered in wrong system state (SQS interrupts not disabled).